ancosta993/e-commerce/README.md

 }`  The `category_id` is the foreign key which corresponds to the category this product will belong to.
 The `tagIds` is a list of tag ids that will belong to this new product.
 The initial tags are seeded through the seeds/ file.
   - Create tag by sending in request body JSON data.
 Ex. `{"tag_name":"Electronics", "productIds":[5, 6]}` This creates a new tag named 'Electronics'.
 The products that contains this tag will have id 5 and 6.
 -**PUT**
+  - Update the title of a category given their ids.
+It is done by sending a body with {"category_name":"Gaming Laptop"} for example.
+If this request body is sent through the PUT request using the id of the category to change, then the category will change the title.
+  - The product can also be updated simillarly by sending the appropriate fields through body in JSON format.
+The PUT request must be made with the id of the product that is in question in the `params` section of the URL.
+For example: if we want to change some info of our newly created product named "Lenovo Legion" in "Laptops" categories, we will send the JSON body {"stock":"12", "price": 17} in the URL with the id of our "Lenovo Legion" in the `params`.
+  -